 Sellers of fake Nike shoes can make it hard for buyers to return their already purchased pair.
-And there is no assurance that they will give you your money back, or they can send you original Nike shoes the next time.
+And there is no assurance that they will give you your money back, or they can send you the original Nike shoes the next time.

 A great way to avoid this type of inconvenience is by verifying first if the shoes you are about to buy are authentic before paying for them.

 Tip: We strongly advise you to use Paypal if you’re purchasing your Nike sneakers online.
-Paypal usually withhold the payment you made, so it would be easier for you to make a dispute if you were sold a fake pair of Nikes.
+Paypal usually withholds the payment you made, so it would be easier for you to make a dispute if you were sold a fake pair of Nikes.
 And no, we’re not affiliated with them.